rh5rep/uav_course/34757/README.md

 For MATLAB:
 Make sure that you change topic names in MATLAB simulink file according to your crazyflie name.
 Change topics starting from `/cf231/..` to `/cf<your_team_number>/..`

+- Optitrak, individual testing of balls to ensure what is what
+-